mightymax/network-of-terms-catalog/README.md

     cd ../network-of-terms-api
     npm link @netwerk-digitaal-erfgoed/network-of-terms-catalog

-After making changes to the catalog, make sure you compile them, so your changes are picked up in API:
+Before using the catalog in the API, make sure to compile this repository:

     cd network-of-terms-catalog
     npm run compile

+After making changes to the catalog, compiling is not required, just restarting the API service will do.

 ### Committing changes